WHO DO I CONTACT IN CASE OF A MAINTENANCE EMERGENCY?

-- Bottom outlet in living room doesn't work: flip up light switch in hallway or by apartment door.
+- Bottom outlet in living room doesn't work: the apartment may be equipped with switched outlets to facilitate lamp lights.
+Flip up light switch in hallway or by apartment entry door.
 Location of this switch varies between complexes.

 - Check filter light on the air conditioner comes on: remove filter at top of unit, wash off dust build-up, pat dry and place back inside unit and press the “filter” button.